eStation2/CS-Installer/README.md

 # UPGRADING THE CLIMATE STATION

-First go into the directory where the Climate Station has been cloned, shutdown CS and then pull the upgrade from git and start CS.
+For upgrading the Climate Station version, the same script for its creation and control is used.
+You need to go into the directory where the Climate Station installer has been cloned, shutdown the containers and then pull the upgrade from git and re-build Climate Station, through the operations indicated below.

-OPEN A TERMINAL AND TYPE IN THE FOLLOWING COMMANDS:
+●	Navigate to Climate Station folder where is source

 ```bash
 $ cd <CS-Installer_dir>   (e.g. /opt/climatestation)
 ```